dreamworkerln/grpc-spring-chat/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;.keepAliveWithoutCalls(false)
 and implement manual keepalive rpc (only for authenticated clients) because
 if .keepAliveWithoutCalls(true) then unauthenticated clients can produce keepalive messages.
-And you cannot kick user from server.
+And you cannot kick client from server.

 > But in short, you can't forcefully close a connection based on an RPC on server
 https://github.com/grpc/grpc-java/issues/779